-Principle 6: Establish Clear & Transparent Terms and Conditions for Data Collection, Exchange, and Use: We must conduct all exchange and operations openly and transparently, and communicate clear policies and procedures so that all Californians and the organizations that serve them can understand the purpose of data collection, exchange, and use.
+Principle 6: Establish Clear & Transparent Terms and Conditions for Data Collection, Exchange, and Use: We must conduct all exchange and operations openly and transparently, and communicate clear policies and procedures so that all Californians and the organizations that serve them can understand the purposes and practices of data collection, exchange, and

-- We should make terms, conditions, and data sharing agreements that govern the exchange of health and human services data easily and publicly available. - We should establish policies that help individuals understand what personal health and human services information exists about them, and learn how it may be exchanged and used. - We should establish policies that, consistent with federal and state laws, facilitate individuals' ability to authorize the disclosure and use of health and human service information.
+- We should make easily and publicly available the terms, conditions, and data sharing agreements that govern the exchange of health and human services data easily and publicly available. - We should establish policies that help individuals understand what personal health and human services information exists about them, and learn how it may be exchanged and used. - The purposes for which personal health data are collected, exchanged and used should be specified at the time they are acquired; only information that is reasonably necessary for specified purposes should be collected, exchanged, and used. - We should establish policies that, consistent with federal and state laws, facilitate individuals' ability to authorize the disclosure and use of health and human service information.